MutableSecurity/website/docs/developers/module-architecture.md

 - **Member `DEFAULT_VALUE`**: Default value of the fact, only if the `WITH_DEFAULT_VALUE` information property is present
 - **Member `GETTER`**: Reference to the above-mentioned pyinfra fact
 - **Member `GETTER_ARGS`**: Optional tuple representing the arguments passed to the `command` method of `GETTER`.
 It is used only if the fact is defined in the `mutablesecurity.solutions.common` package.
-- **Member `SETTER`**: Reference to the above-mentioned pyinfra deploy.
+- **Member `SETTER`**: Reference to the above-mentioned pyinfra deployment.
 Only if required by the information nature.

 ### Logs